-Within two (2) school days of receipt of a report of bullying or cyberbullying, the anti-bullying coordinator or designee will initiate an investigation of the incident.
+Within two (2) school days of receipt of a report of bullying or cyberbullying, the principal or designee will initiate an investigation of the incident.
 The school principal may appoint other school staff to assist with the investigation.
 The investigation will be completed within ten (10) school days from the date of the written report unless good cause exists to extend the investigation.
-A copy of the written report of the investigation and results will be sent to the District anti-bullying coordinator and included in the files of the victim and the alleged or actual perpetrator of bullying or cyberbullying.
+A copy of the written report of the investigation and results will be sent to the District anti-bullying coordinator and the District's Compliance Officer and included in the files of the victim and the alleged or actual perpetrator of bullying or cyberbullying.
 All reports are confidential in accordance with law and District rules.